-DEFINITIONS.
-A simultaneous subset A of a traffic X is full with respect to X if each transfer of X - A is in congestion with a transfer of A. A team of X is called full team if it is a full simultaneous subset of X.

-We intend to limit the search space when building a liquid schedule.
+Let us describe a further simple and efficient search space reducing technique.
+Let us define a simultaneous subset A of a traffic X as full with respect to X if each transfer of X - A is in congestion with a transfer of A. A team of X is called full team if it is a full simultaneous subset of X. We intend to limit the search space when building a liquid schedule.
 Let us modify a liquid schedule so as to convert one of its teams into a full team.
-Let X (a traffic) have a solution $\alpha$ (a liquid schedule).
-Let A be a timeframe of $\alpha$ .
-If A is not a full team of X, then, by moving the necessary transfers from other timeframes of $\alpha$ , we can convert timeframe A to a full team.
-Evidently, the properties of liquidity (partitioning, simultaneousness and length) of $\alpha$ will not be affected.
-Therefore if X has a solution then it has also a solution when one of its timeframes is full, hence the choice of the teams in the construction may be narrowed from the set of all teams to the set of full teams only.
+Let X (a traffic) have a solution α (a liquid schedule).
+Let A be a step of α .
+If A is not a full team of X, then, by moving the necessary transfers from other steps of α , we can convert step A to a full team.
+Evidently, the properties of liquidity (partitioning, simultaneousness and length) of α will not be affected.
+Therefore if X has a solution then it has also a solution when one of its steps is full, hence the choice of the teams in the construction may be narrowed from the set of all teams to the set of full teams only.

-By a choice of a full team A of a traffic X we are faced with the new smaller problem of searching a liquid schedule for a traffic X - A. The traffic X - A may not have a solution, or it may not have even a team.
-In these cases we have to backtrack to evaluate other choices.
+By a choice of a full team A of a traffic X we are faced with the new smaller problem of searching a liquid schedule for a traffic X - A. The traffic X - A may not have a solution, or it may not have even a team (Fig. 6).
+In these cases we have to backtrack to X to evaluate other choices.
 Evaluation of all choices ultimately leads to a solution if it exists.